sharpvik/scoops/README.md

 Previous two principles rely heavily on the high level of *code readability*.
 It is crucial to allow my fellow coders to be able to understand how this thing actually works, so it seems reasonable to write a compiler and interpreter that has *extensive and clear documentation* and is written with readability in mind, avoiding overengineered solutions that only add complexity to the overall system.

 *General consistency* is another feature to look for in a well designed programming language.
-It is apparent that there must be more rules that exceptions in a system that dares to call itself reliable, stable, and secure.
+It is apparent that there must be more rules than exceptions in a system that dares to call itself reliable, stable, and secure.

 ---